abiswas3/sportsMaths/NewRankings/main.md

 At this point, as far as the PTO is concerned, this ranking problem appears solved.
-The athletes were affected by the rankings, and they decided to devise a system that prioritised their interests.
-The people decided for the people; democracy won and as Bernard Shaw famously stated -- "Democracy is a device that ensures we shall be governed no better than we deserve."
-Thus this manuscript, unlike its predecessors does not try to propose an alternate system.
-It simply tries to understand the consequences of such a system.
+The old rankings negatively affected athletes, and, thus they were the ones who devised a new system that prioritised their interests.
+The people decided for the people; democracy won [^12]. **This manuscript, unlike its predecessors does not try to propose an alternate system.
+It simply tries to understand the consequences of the new system.**

+[^12]: and as Bernard Shaw famously stated -- "Democracy is a device that ensures we shall be governed no better than we deserve."

 ## The New System

 ![Shown above is a screen grab from [this triathlon news article](https://www.triathlete.com/culture/news/new-2023-pto-rankings-revealed-dissected/) which describes how the new points are calculated](pngs/Screenshot 2023-02-17 at 12.04.48.png)

+Roughly the idea is as follows, there are three features, namely,

-Informally there are three features -- a tier based finish score, the strength of the race you are participating in and how much faster you were from the top few athletes.
-You get points along each of these dimensions and finally your score is a weighted average of these features.
-From the outset it would appear that the new system considers multiple facets of a race and then averages across all of them to compute the final score.
++ a tier based finish score (race position score in the figure above).
++ the strength of the race you are participating in (sof in the figure above).
++ how much faster you were from the top few athletes (race time score in the figure above).

+You get points along each of these features and finally your score is a weighted average of these features.
+From the outset it would appear that the new system does not over prioritise a single aspect of a race performance (such as AIT score in the old system).
 However, closer examination of the point system reveals that the new system is really based around one central concept -- the committees' definition of strength of field.